-A crazy element of the conference is that the leader of the US delegation, Harry Dexter White, was secretly communicating with the Soviets.
-To what extent he was a traitor, a spy, vs kind of backchannel communicating with our wartime ally is unclear.
+A crazy element of the conference is that the leader of the US delegation, Harry Dexter White, was communicating with the Soviets.
+To what extent he was a traitor, a spy, vs kind of backchannel with our wartime ally is unclear.
 But declassified transcripts make clear he was a Soviet asset known at “Jurist” or “Richard.”
 That’s if you trust our own NSA.
 Who knows?

 White testified in front of HUAC that he was not a Communist, then had a heart attack.
-He went up to his home in New Hampshire and died four days later.
+He went to his home in New Hampshire and died four days later.

 One person who would’ve known White had been a spy?
 President Richard Nixon.